svaksha/Julia.jl/API.md

 ## Go
 - [GoTMSupport.jl](https://github.com/ordovician/GoTMSupport.jl) :: Support for writing bundle commands for the Go programming language in Julia.

+## HTML-XML
+- [Patchwork.jl](https://github.com/shashi/Patchwork.jl) :: A library for representing the DOM in Julia.
+It supports element creation, diff computation and browser-side patching for efficient re-rendering.

 ## Java
 - [JavaCall.jl](http://aviks.github.io/JavaCall.jl) :: is a package that lets you call Java programs from Julia.